-I’ve been asked about our “youngest” age limit.
-We don’t have one.
-In fact, I’d love to see whole families participating together, regardless of the child(ren)’s age(s).
+We don’t have a minimum age requirement.
+We’d love to see whole families participate together, regardless of the child(ren)’s age(s).

 We’re shamelessly ripping a page out of Summer Musical Enterprise’s playbill here.
 Among the many outstanding features that organization provides New River Valley residents is the opportunity for whole families to enjoy performance-oriented activities together.
 What a wonderful way to impart a love of music & singing to the next generation!

 But we’re not running a babysitting service.
 If word got out that you could park a pack of kids with us for a couple of hours each week, we could have a ton of them “participating”.
 But we’d wind up doing more corralling than choralling.
-So to make sure this is a musically rewarding and productive experience, we will insist that at least one able and responsible adult attend rehearsals as well.
-And by “able and responsible”, I mean someone who can and will step up and enforce discipline among all the children they bring as necessary.
+So to make sure this is a musically rewarding and productive experience, we insist that at least one able and responsible adult attend rehearsals as well.
+And by “able and responsible”, we mean someone who will enforce discipline among the children they bring.

-We’d love to have the chance to instill a love of singing in and impart some practical skills to youngsters.
+We’d love to help instill a love of singing and impart some practical skills to youngsters.
 There are huge advantages to doing that before the insecurities of the teen and adult years root and blossom.
 It’s so hard to overcome negative attitudes toward singing once they’ve become established.